Home Insurance Claims and Damage Caused by Trees

 Depending on the cause of the damage, a tree falling on a house may be covered or not.
 If the tree was healthy and it was not a maintenance issue, then there is a good chance you may have coverage in your homeowner policy.

-If It Matters Who the Tree Belongs To
+Sometimes It Matters Who the Tree Belongs To

 According to the Insurance Information Institute, during a major storm, trees and branches from trees may be flying around and travel significant distances.
 It may not always be clear who owns the projectile that hit your home or damaged your property.
 Don't worry about figuring out where the branches or tree came from if you do not know if you have damage call your insurance company and have them help you with your home insurance claim.

-Deductibles for a Fallen Tree Claim
+Deductibles for a Fallen Tree Claims

 Anytime you have an insurance claim, you should be prepared to pay the deductible.
+This is the out-of-pocket money you pay before your insurance provider pays their portion of damages.

-Often if the cost of damage from the fallen tree is less than the deductible, or close to it, you may decide not to make the claim so that you don't lose a discount on your home insurance policy.
+Often if the cost of damage from the fallen tree is less than the deductible, or close to it.
+So, you may decide not to make the claim so that you don't lose a discount on your home insurance policy.
 In a major claim, if the cost of the damage is very high, there may be a large loss deductible waiver.

 Finally, if the cause of the damage to your property is the fault of a neighbor, for example, if a neighbors tree fell on your property or home, your insurance company may make you pay the deductible at first but may try and get the deductible back from your neighbor to reimburse you.
 Learn more about this in the section on subrogation below.